noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

     ##  f(1000) 320.2 331.8  353.9 429.2 1889  1000
     ##  g(1000) 320.7 330.6  352.8 412.5 2530  1000

-Note that starting in R 2.14, all of the standard base functions are compiled by default, so you won't gain anything by compiling them, but you can speed up the execution of *your own* functions by compilation.

 You can also [enable just-in-time compiling in R](http://www.r-statistics.com/2012/04/speed-up-your-r-code-using-a-just-in-time-jit-compiler/),